Home/ Tools/ Open Graph preview

 Why does my link look different on each platform?

 Each platform reads the same Open Graph tags but crops and truncates them differently.
-X's large card shows a 1.91:1 image with a one-line title and no description; Facebook upper-cases the domain and shows a one-line description; LinkedIn and iMessage hide the description entirely; Slack shows your favicon, a left bar and up to three description lines; Discord renders a dark embed with up to four description lines; WhatsApp shrinks to a small square thumbnail with a one-line title.
+X's large card crops the image to 1.91:1 and overlays a one-line title with no description; Facebook upper-cases the domain and shows a one-line description; LinkedIn and iMessage hide the description entirely; Slack shows your favicon, a left bar and up to three description lines; Discord renders a dark embed with up to four description lines.
+Slack, Discord and WhatsApp never crop the image — a portrait og:image renders at full height there, while X, Facebook and LinkedIn crop it to landscape.
 The previews above show each one's real treatment so you can spot a title that gets cut or an image that looks wrong.

 My preview is stale after I changed the page.